 Calgary Spark Center Semester Cost

-The 14 week course registration fee is $549 plus GST.
+The 11 week course registration fee is $569 plus GST.
 We encourage students to bring their own computers.
 We will help you set them up with the coding platforms we use in class.
-If you do not have a computer, let us know and we will arrange for a computer you can use., instruction, Game Guide books, parking and a day’s admission at TELUS Spark Center.
+If you do not have a computer, let us know and we will arrange for a computer you can use.
 Minimum target class size is 10 students.
 Classes run once per weekend and are run on Saturdays and Sundays.
 Click here to pick a time and course!